Jump to chapter two.

 “I think I am stronger than peer pressure.”

 “Here!”
-I leaned over and handed her my phone number.
+I leaned over and handed her my phone number I wrote on the back of an old receipt.
 “Just in case you miss the bus home or get bored hating everyone in this city.
 We all hate ourselves too much for anyone else to hate us too.”

 “Bro, one of these days can you show up on time?”
 Hendrick said as he shut the door.

-“School starts in ten minutes.”
+“School starts in ten minutes.
+I’m not driving Bertha that truck is one sharp turn away from falling apart.”
 He said as he reclined the seat and pushed it back to a more comfortable position so his legs weren’t pushed into the glove box.